Going Dutch: East Asia

-In Japan, it is called warikan (割勘), which translates into 'splitting the cost'.
+In Japan, going Dutch' is called warikan (割勘), meaning to split the bill.

 In North Korea, where rigid social systems are still in place, it is most common for the person of the highest social standing, such as a boss or an elder figure, to pay the bill.
 This not only applies in a 1 to 1 situation but also in groups.
 Among the younger generation, it is quite common for friends to alternate when paying the bill, or for one to pay for dinner and another to pay for drinks.

-In South Korea, "going Dutch" is called "Dutch pay" (더치페이), a Konglish loan phrase.
+In South Korea, going Dutch' is called 더치페이, meaning 'Dutch pay'.
+It is a Konglish loan phrase.
 For romantic dates, men usually pay.

-In the People's Republic of China, after a group meal, it is expected that the bill be paid by the person who has highest social standing or highest income, or by the person who made the invitation.
+In Mainland China, after a group meal, it is expected that the bill be paid by the person who has highest social standing or highest income, or by the person who made the invitation.
 A group of friends or colleagues who dine together regularly will often take turns paying the bill.
-Men often pay for the initial romantic dates, however after several dates, it is not uncommon for women to take a turn at paying for dates.
-It is not uncommon among groups of strangers or sometimes younger generations to split the bill; payment platforms and super-apps WeChat Pay and Alipay have a built-in bill-sharing feature.
+Men often pay for the initial romantic dates, however after several dates, it is common for women to take a turn at paying for dates.
+It is common for groups of strangers or sometimes younger generations to split the bill; payment platforms and super-apps WeChat Pay and Alipay have a built-in feature for going Dutch.

+In Hong Kong, going Dutch' is called 'AA制', which translates to 'AA system', or simply, 'AA'.
+'AA' may stand for 'algebraic average', 'arithmetic average', 'all average', 'all apart', or 'acting appointment'.

 South Asia

-In Afghanistan, they call it bandar which means group food but contribution from all participants.
-The word "going Dutch" is common amongst the younger generation, especially students.
-The same practice is considered negative in family meetings.
+In Afghanistan, 'bandar' means 'group food but contribution from all participants'.
+The phrase going Dutch' is common amongst the younger generation such as students.
+Going Dutch is considered negative in family meetings.

-In Pakistan, going Dutch is sometimes referred to as the "American system".
-This practice is more prevalent among the younger age group, friends, colleagues and some family members to request separate bills.
-In Urdu, the practice is called apna apna, which means 'each his own'.
-In a group, going Dutch generally means splitting the bill equally.
+In Pakistan, 'going Dutch' is sometimes called 'American system'.
+The practice is more prevalent among youngsters, friends, colleagues and some family members to request separate bills.
+In Urdu, it is called 'apna apna', meaning 'each his own'.
+In a group, going Dutch' usually means to split the bill equally instead.

-In Bangladesh it is common to use the term je je, jar jar (যে যে,যার যার) 'his his, whose whose'.
+In Bangladesh, 'going Dutch' is often called je je, jar jar' (যে যে,যার যার), meaning 'his his, whose whose'.

-In Nepal, people may say aafno aafno (lit. 'yours, yours') meaning each person pays for their own. to pay for your own.
-Young people may use English phrases such as "going together, paying separate".
+In Nepal, 'going Dutch' is sometimes called 'aafno aafno', which means 'yours, yours'.
+Young people may also use English phrases such as going together, paying separate'.